3and4/Leither/doc/GongShi-en.md

 #### 6.4 Dispute Handling**
 **Publicity**
 Every transaction must have a period of publicity, 24hrs by default.
-If other nodes find any problem, the transaction will be reported and dispute handling procedure kicks in.
+If other nodes find any problem, the transaction will be reported and disputation resolution procedure kicks in.

 **Fundtime**
 Every transaction involves different amount of fund.
 Each bookkeeper or auditor pledges different amount of credit.
 Therefore a new concept _Amount-time_ is coined for the convenience of calculation.
 amount-time = Amount of fund * Time during which the fund is occupied